OpenNebula/docs/source/installation_and_configuration/opennebula_services/oned.rst

 Auth Manager Configuration
 ==========================

--  **AUTH\_MAD**: The :ref:`driver <external_auth>` that will be used to authenticate and authorize OpenNebula requests.
+-  ``AUTH_MAD``: The :ref:`driver <external_auth>` that will be used to authenticate and authorize OpenNebula requests.
 If not defined, OpenNebula will use the built-in auth policies.

-   -  **EXECUTABLE**: path of the auth driver executable as an absolute path or relative to ``/usr/lib/one/mads/``
+   -  ``EXECUTABLE``: path of the auth driver executable as an absolute path or relative to ``/usr/lib/one/mads/``
-   -  **AUTHN**: list of authentication modules, separated by commas.
+   -  ``AUTHN``: list of authentication modules, separated by commas.
 If not defined, all the modules available will be enabled
-   -  **AUTHZ**: list of authorization modules, separated by commas
+   -  ``AUTHZ``: list of authorization modules, separated by commas

--  **SESSION\_EXPIRATION\_TIME**: Time in seconds for which an authenticated token is valid.
+-  ``SESSION_EXPIRATION_TIME``: Time in seconds for which an authenticated token is valid.
 During this time the driver is not used.
-Use 0 to disable session caching.
+Use ``0`` to disable session caching.
--  **ENABLE\_OTHER\_PERMISSIONS**: Whether or not to enable the permissions for 'other'.
+-  ``ENABLE_OTHER_PERMISSIONS``: Whether or not to enable the permissions for 'other'.
 Users in the oneadmin group will still be able to change these permissions.
-Values: YES or NO.
+Values: ``YES`` or ``NO``.
--  **DEFAULT\_UMASK**: Similar to Unix umask.
+-  ``DEFAULT_UMASK``: Similar to Unix umask.
 Sets the default resource permissions.
 Its format must be 3 octal digits.
 For example a umask of 137 will set the new object's permissions to 640 ``um- u-- ---``.

 Sample configuration: